Load the karate club network

 ax.set_ylabel( plt.show()

-In a similar vein, we can use the modularity matrix to generate a low-dimensional embedding of the network.
-Namely, let us define the modularity matrix \mathbf{Q} as follows:
+We can use the modularity matrix to generate a low-dimensional embedding of the network.

 deg = np.sum(deg) / 2